Rafikis in Lawrence Lane is our 3rd, hopefully final, venue, and about our 7th incarnation!

 It was a dream of Susie’s to have a small cafe, sharing eclectic recipes and curiosities from travels around the world.
 A relaxed place for people to gather and enjoy good food without meat.

+Whatever your dietary choice we can all agree that it is important for our environment, for climate change, for biodiversity and for health that we all eat less meat.
 We believe that every small business can make a difference in the world through its sourcing and operating choices.
-We opened with optimism that Ashburton was ready for a veggie and vegan cafe but were, and still are, careful not to preach our morals at every opportunity - rather win people over simply with good delicious food and a warm and welcoming atmosphere..
+We opened with optimism that Ashburton was ready for a veggie and vegan cafe but were, and still are, careful not to preach our morals at every opportunity - rather win people over simply with good delicious food and a warm and welcoming atmosphere.

-Rafikis quickly became a busy and much loved place in the community, for all sorts of folk of all sorts of ages, regardless of dietary choice.
+Rafikis quickly became a busy and much loved place in the community, for all sorts of folk of all sorts of ages.
 We opened 6 days a week and Friday nights at Rafikis became quite legendary and a lot of fun.

 Then in spring 2020 the Covid pandemic began and our cafe would never be the same again.
 Like all hospitality businesses we struggled to continue before the government announced a national lockdown.

 Like so many we’ve learnt a lot in these last few years about having to adapt!
 Transforming ourselves with resilience and creativity to the next version of Rafikis to enable our small business to survive.

 With the first Lockdown we realised the best thing we could do was work as a family to operate a takeaway kitchen, whilst furloughing the staff to keep them safe.
 The takeaway was a huge success, luckily, growing quite a following, and happily we were able to offer free food to NHS workers or anyone at all just needing a break.

 From August 2020 we re-opened but with tables only outside and remained outside in between lockdowns (other than a brief attempt at coming indoors with screens and limited numbers in December - that didn't work!).